 Introduction

-Raw API
+REST API

 How it works — API Mode

-How it works — SDK Mode
+How it works — SDK / Shopify App

 Get your first virtual try-on result in under 5 minutes.